-THE SCIENCE OF SMILES® is proud to be one of the leading “Tooth-Conserving” dental offices in Pasadena and Los Angeles.
+THE SCIENCE OF SMILES® is proud to be one of the leading “Tooth-Conserving” dental offices in Pasadena.
 This means I am a biomimetic dentist; a certified member of the Academy of Biomimetic Dentistry.
 I follow a biomimetic approach to dentistry which by definition means to mimic nature.

 The best way to do this is by preserving as much of the natural tooth or teeth as possible anytime a procedure is needed.